 For fractures where the bone fragments stay aligned, these treatments are recommended:

 The special screws and metal plates used when a significantly displaced, compound, or comminuted fracture requires surgery won't need to be removed once the bone has healed unless they cause irritation.

-After surgery, doctors will often prescribe a therapy regimen to help restore movement and strengthen the shoulder.
-Typically, therapy will start with gentle motion exercises, and strengthening exercises will be added as the bone heals.
+After surgery, doctors will often prescribe a therapy routine to help restore movement and strengthen the shoulder.
+Usually, therapy will start with gentle motion exercises, and strengthening exercises will be added as the bone heals.